 - and even empower you to leave a legacy to your spouse and children.

 Fact is, no one really wants to talk about life insurance since most people dread contemplating the possibilities of premature death but if someone depends on you financially, life insurance planning is simply a topic you can’t avoid.

-Implementing a life insurance policy doesn’t mean that you’re planning for your death as some people might think, it also doesn’t have to be too costly that you can’t afford to maintain it.
+Implementing a life insurance policy doesn’t mean that you’re planning for your death as some people might think, it also doesn’t have to be too costly that you can’t afford to maintain.

-Your Winnipeg life insurance conversation doesn’t have to be grim or morbid for the future is bright and there’s a lot to live for.
+Your Winnipeg life insurance conversation doesn’t have to be grim or morbid for your future is bright and there’s a lot to live for.

-Like any other insurance protection, life insurance or living benefits protection like critical illness and disability insurances protects you and your family financially not because you’re expecting something to happen but because it protects your family’s financial interests.
+Like any other insurance solution (home insurance, car insurance), life insurance protects your loved ones financially not because you’re expecting something to happen but because it may happen.

 Think of it this way…

 You implement home insurance when you buy a house, not because you’re expecting your house to burn but because you want to protect yourself from your mortgage payments should the unexpected happen.

 Of course, I’m in no way comparing a person’s life value to that of a house because a person’s life is unquestionably way too valuable than the most expensive of all houses but as homeowners, we are obliged to get home insurance to avoid finding ourselves in a situation where we still have a mortgage to pay when the house was already gone.

 Though not required, it is our obligation to ourselves and our families to implement the necessary life insurance protection to protect our loved ones from the unexpected and avoid a situation when the family income is cut in half while the monthly dues for bills, debt servicing, and other costs of living remain the same.

-Simply put, implementing a life insurance protection is just a matter of laying in place the right financial safety net that your family needs even when you think that they will never need it!
+Simply put, implementing life insurance protection is just a matter of laying in place the right financial safety net that your family needs even when you think that they will never need it!